UNIVERSITY OF WASHINGTON

 Paris Jazz Festival at Parc Floral

-Students participating in the program must concurrently enroll during summer quarter 2009.
-Concurrent enrollment forms will be due to IPE by June 1, 2009.
+Students participating in the program must concurrently enroll during summer quarter.
+Please refer to the IPE web site for details:

 INSURANCE